The Suspicious Death of Mango´s Founder

 What advice do you give young entrepreneurs?

-C. You are hosting a group of investors and must convince them to invest in one of these top Spanish companies.
+C. You are hosting a group of investors and must convince them to invest in one of these top French companies.
 What is your selling pitch for each ?

 D. Critical Thinking Discussion